Sup3820/RDR2-Animation-Finder/README.md

 # RDR2-Animation-Finder
-Simple took using ScripthookRDR2 that queries a library with all known and more animations to provide you with animation just performed
+Simple took using ScripthookRDR2 that queries a library with all known and more animations to provide you with animation just performed.
+The purpose of this is so that you can find specific animations that are used and the dictionaries so that you can use this within RedM

 # Description